NNNILabs/AD5791-Linearity-Calibrator/README.md

 Portable voltage, current and resistance standards exist and can be bought for a hole in your pocket, but linearity has exclusively been the domain of high-end bench multimeters.
 This project contains files for a linearity calibrator based around the AD5791BRUZ 20 bit DAC and a few assisting components.
 ## Project Motivation
 The gold standard for DMM linearity is the HP/Agilent/Keysight 3458A.
 This meter costs upwards of several thousand Euros and is out of reach for most people.
-While the AD5791 is not even close in terms of absolute linearity, the fact that it can be bought for much less (around 100 Euros) and has decent long-term INL stability (0.19LSB) makes it a good choice for a linearity transfer standard).
+While the AD5791 is not even close in terms of absolute linearity, the fact that it can be bought for much less (around 100 Euros) and has decent long-term INL stability (0.19LSB) makes it a good choice for a linearity transfer standard.
 ## Usage
 ## List of Files
 - Hardware: KiCAD files